ashwnn/ashwin.lol/src/data/blog/homelab.md

 **Utilities:**
 * `IT-Tools`: A collection of useful online tools (converters, formatters, etc.) self-hosted.
 * `13ft`: Alternative frontend for bypassing certain website paywalls/restrictions (use responsibly).

+## Personal Infrastructure Security
+Because all of my devices DNS traffic pass through Pi-Hole I am able to analyze and keep track of what devices are making the most requests.
+I wrote a custom script that aggregates and analyzes logs, sending alerts for domains/addresses that have a high number of DNS requests.
+This helps me identify any unusual activity or potential security issues on all of my devices.
+Although using something like Wazuh would be more robust, this simple solution works well for my needs.

 ## Challenges Faced and Lessons Learned